-: Your fears are well founded.
-By requiring all associations to adopt election rules, I believe the legislature inadvertently voided all pet prohibitions in California.
+Associations cannot prohibit owners from having a pet.
+As provided for in Civil Code § 4715, members are allowed at least one "pet," which is defined to mean any domesticated bird, cat, dog, or aquatic animal kept within an aquarium.
+By requiring all associations to adopt election rules, the Legislature inadvertently voided all pet prohibitions in California.
 Any governing documents modified after January 1, 2001 must allow pets.

 No governing documents shall prohibit the owner of a separate interest within a common interest development from keeping at least one pet within the common interest development . . .
 This section shall become operative on January 1, 2001, and shall . . . apply to governing documents entered into, amended, or otherwise modified on or after that date.
 (Civ.
 Code § 4715).

 Rule Change.
 Election rules are part of an association's Rules & Regulations.
 (Civ.
 Code § 4355.)
 Rules & Regulations are defined as governing documents.
 (Civ.
 Code § 4715.)
 Therefore adoption of election rules voided pet prohibitions and allows owners to have birds, cats, dogs, and aquatic animals kept in aquariums.
 (Civ.
 Code § 4715, Civ.
 Code § 5105(a).)
 Your board cannot preserve your pet restriction by refusing to adopt election rules since all associations "shall" adopt election rules.

 Office of Legislative Counsel.
 At the request of Senator Kuehl, the Office of Legislative Counsel reviewed the underlying statutes affecting pets and arrived at the same conclusion.
 On July 19, 2007, the Office issued an opinion letter: